khulnasoft/AiKit/docs/overview/deep_dive/fix_failing_tests.rst

 .. dropdown:: **Windows, docker and VsCode**

    #.
 Open the Docker desktop, make sure it's running in the background while following the process below.
    #.
-Open Ivy repo folder with Visual Studio Code, and follow the next steps:
+Open Aikit repo folder with Visual Studio Code, and follow the next steps:
       a.
 At the bottom right a window will pop up asking for "Dev Containers" extension, install that.
          In case the window doesn't pop up, search for the "Dev Containers" extension in the Visual Studio Code and install that.
       b.
 Install the "Docker" extension for Visual Studio Code, you'll easily find that by searching "docker" in the extensions tab.